just95/toml.dart/README.md

 }
 ```

-For convenience Both libraries export the `loadConfig` function from the
+For convenience both libraries export the `loadConfig` function from the
 `toml.loader` library.
 It optionally takes the path to the configuration file
 as its only argument (defaults to `'config.toml'`) and returns a `Future` of
 the parsed configuration options.

 ```dart
 Future main() async {
   // ...